1231360-ISEP/lei-24-s2-1db-g021/docs/sprint2/global-artifacts/01.requirements-engineering/supplementary-specification.md

 &nbsp; &nbsp; (i) are common across several US/UC;
 &nbsp; &nbsp; (ii) are not related to US/UC, namely: Audit, Reporting and Security._

-(i)
-* Register skills that a collaborator need to have.
-* Register a job that an employee should have.
-* Register a vehicle with multiple attributes.

 (ii)
 Security:
 * All those who wish to use the application must be authenticated with a password of seven alphanumeric characters, including three capital letters and two digits.